Defining Domestic Violence Terms: NY Social Services Law 459-a

-There are some critically important legal terms or definitions that you and your New York Domestic Violence lawyer must be aware of whether you are accused of a domestic Third Degree Assault or Second Degree Aggravated Harassment.
-The most important of these is “family or household members.”
-It is this wording that is often central to any Domestic Violence prosecution in New York City and beyond.
+There are some critically important legal terms or definitions that you and your New York Domestic Violence lawyer must be aware of whether you are accused of a Third Degree Assault or Second Degree Aggravated Harassment.
+The most important of these is "family or household members" as codified in Social Services Law 459-a.
+It is this wording that is often central to these prosecutions in New York City, the Hudson Valley and beyond.

 - NY Domestic Violence Arrests, Crimes & Laws

 - NY Domestic Violence Arrests: Understanding the Process

 - Examining NY Criminal Court Orders of Protection & Restraining Orders